Nil369/Akash_AI_ML_Notes/README.md

     uv add <pkg_name> # Install package using uv uv pip freeze > requirements.txt  # Freeze your dependencies to used on any system
     ```

+- In VS code in .ipynb files we need to select the kernel from the `.venv`

+- If you want to use jupyter notebooks in your browser view not in vs code, use these commands in the `root directory` of this project:
+    ```bash

+    .\.venv\Scripts\Activate.ps1      # For Windows

+    source .venv/bin/activate         # For Unix based OS (Mac/Linux):

+    ```
+- These will activate the virtual environment for you and we can use `jupyter notebook` or `jupyter lab` to work in the default browser view